remidinishanth/distributed_systems/zookeeper/zk.md

 <img width="1047" alt="image" src="https://user-images.githubusercontent.com/19663316/210221770-a4c6b378-720f-46ad-9f56-5d2819a6b95a.png">

-* Nodes can contain data, have children, or both
+* Nodes can contain data, have children, or both.
+Every node in a zookeper tree is called a znode.
+* Types of Znode
+  - Regular node:  Clients create and delete explicitly
-* Ephemeral nodes are associated with the session that created them.
+  - Ephemeral nodes are associated with the session that created them.
+    - Like regular znodes but associated with sessions
     - These nodes exists as long as the session that created the znode is active.
 When the session ends the znode is deleted.
     - They cannot have children, and disappear when that session ends
-* Sequential nodes have an ever-increasing number attached to them
+  - Sequential nodes have an ever-increasing number attached to them
+    - Property of regular and ephemeral znodes
+    - Has a universal, monotonically increasing counter appended to the name

 #### File system analogy
 * The name space provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
 Every node in ZooKeeper's name space is identified by a path.